manatlan/htag/docs/calling_an_event.md

         self+=Tag.input(_value="default" )
         self.js = "tag.childNodes[0].focus()"
 ```
-In this case, it's the App Tag which use its js property to set the focus on its child (in a js way)
+In this case, it's the App Tag which use its js property to set the focus on its child (in a js way) (`tag` is a special js var, in this context, to quickly access to the App/Tag.div)

 So, this js property can send back data from client_side/gui too.